There Be Mature Content Here

 My name is an order to stand down.
 I’d yanked free too quickly and the spark of greed in Benny’s has turned cold with hate.
 Emys believes that I’m about to—as Joia’d suspected I would—get ‘handsy’ with Benny.

 Joia was right.
-Killing Benny wouldn’t make me feel any better about how I’ve spent my remaining time as Luna’s mate.
+Killing Benny won’t make me feel any better about how I’ve spent my remaining time as Luna’s mate.
 I just stood there, pinning some worthless human to the wall, and said nothing.

 Those last eight minutes?